rickardlindberg/rickardlindberg.me/writing/agdpp-demo-and-game-idea/index.markdown

 The video version of this episode:

 <center>
-...
+<iframe width="560" height="315"
+src="https://www.youtube.com/embed/z20IocFrKLY" title="YouTube video player"
+frameborder="0" allow="accelerometer; autoplay; clipboard-write;
+encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </center>

 ## Demo

 I mentioned to my son that I had started working on a game.
 He wanted to see it.
-I told him that there wasn't much to play yet, but I could show him what it looks like.
+I told him that there isn't much to play yet, but that I can show him what it looks like.

 I started the "game" and he watched the circle going back and forth.